wilbcn/BlueTeam/Splunk-Projects/Splunk-botsv3-Investigation-1.md

     - **ListAttachedUserPolicies**: Lists IAM policies, scouting for privilege abuse
     - **ListGroups,ListSSHKeys**: Enumerate groups and SSH keys, more recon and perhaps more specific targeting

+![image](https://github.com/user-attachments/assets/80900d10-32c4-4663-ab88-f219c59dffd4)

+## Conclusion
-- This looks like a reconnaissance phase of an AWS compromise.
+This looks like a reconnaissance phase of an AWS compromise.
 The attacker is probing IAM structures, and looking for paths to escalate and exfiltrate credentials.
 All these events and actions were performed by the same recipient account.

-![image](https://github.com/user-attachments/assets/80900d10-32c4-4663-ab88-f219c59dffd4)
+### 3. Investigating http traffic

+#### What is it?